 Glaciers and icebergs abound and can be visited on either a boat tour or an unforgettable helicopter flight.
 You can also hike to the glacier near Narsarsuaq before you take your transfer to Qaqortoq.

 In fact, hiking is a very popular activity during the warmer months in South Greenland.
-From Qaqortoq – we recommend hiking around the large lake near town (Tasersuaq) for a relatively easy outing with great views of the lake, town and fjord.
-You can also pick crowberries and blueberries along the way if you are there at the right time of the season, or join the locals for a dip in the cold waters!
+From Qaqortoq, we recommend hiking around the large lake near town (Tasersuaq).
+It is a relatively easy outing with great views of the lake, town, and fjord.
+You can also pick crowberries and blueberries along the way if you are there at the right time of the season.
+Or join the locals for a dip in the cold waters!

-Other great short hikes are to the top of any of the hills immediately surrounding Qaqortoq – especially at sunrise and sunset.
+Other great short hikes are to the top of any of the hills immediately surrounding Qaqortoq.
+Especially at sunrise and sunset!
 There are loads of cairns up there but most of them don’t really signify anything.
-Just wander around (carefully) and explore to find your favourite view.
+Just wander around (carefully) and explore to find your favorite view.

 Soak in a Hot Pool

 South Greenland is also home to one of the few thermal pools in the country.
-Unlike its close neighbour, Iceland, Greenland is not volcanic and has only a handful of places where you can soak in warm water in the middle of nowhere.
+Unlike its close neighbor, Iceland, Greenland is not volcanic.
+It only has a handful of places where you can soak in warm water in the middle of nowhere.
 One of these is the Uunartoq Hot Spring – which can be visited on an easy day-trip from Qaqortoq by either boat or helicopter, or as part of a multi-day tour.
 There’s nothing quite like soaking in a hot pool with a wide vista of icebergs and mountains!

 Witness the Northern Lights